cat-lin-morgan/cat-lin-morgan/README.md

   I'm a 26 year old coder, designer, and animator.<br />
   I really like anime, video games, fashion, and coding.<br/>
   I write mainly in Javascript.<br />
-  I have experience as a full stack developer.<br />
+  My experience is as a full stack developer.<br />
-  I am able to write in Node.js, as well as Express.<br />
-  I do not shy away from CSS.<br />
+  Frontend and Backend.<br />
   ════════ ⋆★⋆ ════════
   <br/><br/>
   <!-- ˚❀ ⋆｡˚❃ ┊ ✾ ⋆┊✿ ๑❁⋆ ┊ . ˚. ˚✽   ˚❀ ⋆｡˚❃ ┊ ✾ ⋆┊✿ ๑❁⋆ ┊  ˚✽ ❀ ˚. -->